Best Mattresses for Hip Pain 2026

 Spinal alignment

-People with hip pain need extra support around their hips and low back.
+People with hip pain need extra support around their hips and lower back.
 We looked for mattresses that are supportive in those areas and keep the spine straight while offering enough cushioning to relieve pressure on the joints.
 We asked testers how they felt lying on their side and had them lie on each mattress to understand the level of support the mattress provided to people of varying weights.

 Cooling